reheatvet/notes/content/⭐ Getting Started with dApps.md

 The bags are purchased by buying one of their Eco Badges at https://worldofv.art/collection/6abb5003-54e0-4257-a84d-ee60c3ef24a0?tab=onsale&page=1&query=&onlyStakeable=0 and by reaching out to them they will ship a bag to you.
 See their discord for more information.

-For users without their own bag, they also offer reward multipliers for plenty of community NFT projects *(clay world, turtle labs, MVA, WoV genesis, etc.)*
+For users without their own bag, they also offer reward multipliers for plenty of community NFT[^1]  projects *(clay world, turtle labs, MVA, WoV genesis, etc.)*

-Support channels: Discord
+**Support channels: Discord**

 #ecobag
 ___